QuantEcon/lecture-python.myst/lectures/ge_arrow.md

 * state-by-state natural debt limits for each person

-In the course of presenting the model we shall describe these important ideas
+In the course of presenting the model we shall encounter these important ideas

 *  a **resolvent operator**   widely  used in this class of models